LinearSpoon/TwistyBot/docs/api.md

 ### class: Table
+- `theme` <?[String]> Specifies the theme of the table.
+There are two built-in themes: 'default' and 'borderless'.

 #### <a name="table-align"></a>Table.align(a)
 - `a` <[String]> Specifies the alignments of each column.
 Valid characters are 'l' for left, 'r' for right, and 'c' fo center aligned.
 For example, 'llr' indicates the first two columns are left aligned, and the third column is right aligned.